QUESTION 1. (Actually a whole series of related questions)

 ANSWER 1.

 These are the most common questions that we receive.
-Many every day – wish people would read the FAQs first.
+Many every day.

 Here are the answers,

-They can be received on a cheap free to air (fixed) receiver.
-Prices start at £69.95
+They can be received on a low cost freesat receiver.
+Prices start at £107.50

-These channels can also be receiver on any motorised receiver as motorised receivers work
+These channels can also be received on any motorised receiver as motorised receivers work

-Sky + or Sky HD as Sky will not permit the use of the recording system
+Sky + or Sky HD need a subscription card otherwise Sky will not permit the use of the recording system

 without at least a minimum subscription.
 Check with Sky for details of all Sky HD charges